oracle-livelabs/database/heatwave-intro/do-heatwave-ml/do-heatwave-ml.md

 1. Train the model using ML_TRAIN.
 Since this is a classification dataset, the classification task is specified to create a classification model:

     ```bash
-    <copy>CALL sys.ML_TRAIN('ml_data.iris_train', 'class',JSON_OBJECT('task', 'classification'), @iris_model);</copy>
+    <copy>CALL sys.ML_TRAIN('ml_data.airport_train', 'class',JSON_OBJECT('task', 'classification'), @airport_model);</copy>
     ```

-2. When the training operation finishes, the model handle is assigned to the @iris_model session variable, and the model is stored in your model catalog.
+2. When the training operation finishes, the model handle is assigned to the @airport_model session variable, and the model is stored in your model catalog.
 You can view the entry in your model catalog using the following query, where user1 is your MySQL account name:

     ```bash
     <copy>SELECT model_id, model_handle, train_table_name FROM ML_SCHEMA_admin.MODEL_CATALOG;</copy>